Rene Auberjonois Has Died At 79: Beloved Character Actor Played Hundreds Of Roles

 Auberjonois went on to appear in Altman’s next two films, Brewster McCloud and also McCabe and Mrs. Miller.
 He enjoyed a healthy film career throughout the rest of the 1970s and beyond.
 Auberjonois was talented, yes, but he was also lucky enough to enjoy a career that didn’t wane as some of his contemporaries did.
 Perhaps that was because he seemed game to appear in all sorts of works, from a remake of King Kong, the major film debut of some guy called John Carpenter (The Eyes of Laura Mars), and the fifth installment of the Police Academy oeuvre.
 And sometimes only his voice appeared.
-For example, he did the voice work for Chef Louis in The Little Mermaid, where he sang “Les Poissons,” which plays in my head every time I go grocery-shopping. (“ZUT ALORS…I have meeesed one!”)
+For example, he did the voice work for Chef Louis in The Little Mermaid (available on Disney+), where he sang “Les Poissons,” which plays in my head every time I go grocery-shopping. (“ZUT ALORS…I have meeesed one!”)

 TV: The Final Frontier